rocky-linux/documentation/docs/guides/containers/rancher_and_kubernetes.md

 !!!
 NOTE

     This solution is by no means production-ready.
-You will need to make sure the system is highly available, but it is a good start.
+You will need to ensure the system is highly available, but it is a good start.
 Consider deploying Rancher on an existing K8S cluster for optimal HA.

 ## Kubernetes on Rocky Linux 9 servers

-Rancher offers its own docker-based version of Kubernetes: RKE (Rancher Kubernetes Engine).
+Rancher offers its docker-based version of Kubernetes: RKE (Rancher Kubernetes Engine).

 All you need is several Rocky Linux servers and the [Docker engine](https://docs.rockylinux.org/gemstones/docker/) installed on them.

 Do not forget that one of the requirements of Kubernetes is to have an odd number of master nodes (1 or 3, for example).
-For the purposes of our tests, start with 3 master nodes, and 2 additional nodes with only the worker role.
+For our tests, start with 3 master nodes and 2 additional nodes with only the worker role.

 Once Docker is installed on the servers, stop `firewalld` and run `nftables` on each servers: